Best Minecraft Server Hosting (2026)

 DIY on Hetzner CCX23 (€24/mo, 4 vCPU / 16 GB)

-Specialist hosts charge $30-50/mo for equivalent dedicated specs.
+Specialist hosts charge $30-50/mo for the same specs.
 DIY pays for itself by month 2.

 Test server / temporary world